Threat Modeling Process

 Figure 2: User Login Data Flow Diagram for the College Library Website.

-Determine and Rank Threats
+Determine Threats (Sample)

 STRIDE